Last Updated on 29/11/2023 by Dochlaggie. Post first published on September 9, 2023.

 - Affectionate: A Pomeranian puppy is affectionate and fond of human interaction.
 They love cuddling, being around their humans, and making superb family dogs.

 - Playful: Pomeranians are highly playful and always begging for a game.
 Fetch, backyard agility, and ball games will keep them stimulated and engaged.
-They enjoy playing with their human companions and must be involved in several activities.
+They enjoy playing with their human companions and must participate in several activities.

 - Low drooling potential: Pomeranians have a low drooling potential.
 So, these small dogs are perfect if you dislike being covered by slobber spots on your clothes.